 What is the Vision Care Technology program?

 The Vision Care Technology program provides technical training in the field of Ophthalmology and Optometry.
-Skills will include but are not limited to training in taking patient history, vision assessment, manifest refractions in plus and minus cylinder, diagnostic tests such as color vision, eye muscle tests, a field of vision tests, A-Scans and ophthalmic photography.
+Skills will include but are not limited to patient history, vision assessment, manifest refractions (plus and minus cylinder), color vision, eye muscle assessments, the field of vision, A-Scans, ophthalmic photography, and surgical skills.

 The Vision Care Technology program is accredited by the International Council of Accreditation (ICA).
 For more information click here.

 International Council of Accreditation (ICA) contact information:

 The Vision Care Technology program will prepare students to sit for the Certified Ophthalmic Assistant (COA) exam through the International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO).
 The COA is the entry-level core exam.
 The designation of a COA confirms an assistant’s knowledge in 19 specific content areas.
 The COA certification examination is three hours in length and is comprised of 200 scored multiple-choice questions.
 For more information click here.

 International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) contact information:

 It is required that all Vision Care Technology Program applicants follow the procedure below:

 - Applicants who are not currently students of SPC, must go to "ApplyTexas.org"